jawahit/algorithms/README.md

 # Special Algorithms - used on jobs

-  This repo will covers what ever the critical/special/different algorithms used on my career
+  This repo will covers the critical/special/different algorithms used on my career

     1.HyperLogLog(I)